Matt Hands, VP, Insurance and MoneySense

-If you want to own and operate a vehicle in Canada, you need to have a valid car insurance policy in place at all times.
-Car insurance varies across Canada – each province has their own rules about how car insurance works and what coverage you need.
-However, the different ways you can purchase it and the information you need to give your provider is generally the same, no matter where you live.
+If you want to own and operate a vehicle in Canada, you need a valid car insurance policy in place.
+Car insurance varies across Canada, with each province having its own rules about how car insurance works and level of coverage you need.
+However, the different ways you can buy car insurance and the information you need to give your provider is generally the same, no matter where you live.

 Public Car Insurance

 The British Columbia, Manitoba and Saskatchewan governments each run a public insurance system.
 Every resident in these provinces needs to purchase their basic car insurance from a Crown Corporation.
-These “basic” policies typically include the minimum third-party liability ($200,000 in those three provinces) as well as accident benefits that compensate you if you’re injured.
+The base policies typically include the minimum third-party liability ($200,000 in those three provinces) and accident benefits that compensate you if you’re injured.
 For further insurance coverage, residents of these provinces can purchase add-ons through the public insurance system or through a private car insurance company – typically, whichever offers the best car insurance rate.

 Private Car Insurance

 Car insurance in Alberta, Ontario, Atlantic Canada and the territories offer private car insurance solutions.
 The advantage is residents can compare the best car insurance rates for their entire policy, compared to those in provinces with public car insurance systems.
 However, when looking at the cheapest car insurance provinces, while BC is the most expensive, Ontario is right behind them.

 Quebec car insurance runs on a hybrid system, which is part public, part private.
 Its public insurance system offers drivers accident benefits (compensates you if you’re injured), but not third-party liability.
 For all additional coverage, drivers need to purchase private car insurance.